mauriciopoppe/blog/site/content/notes/learning-a-language.md

 for a word because it somehow just came to mind after lots of reading/listening.

-After I understood a lot of what I read or listened to, I knew it was time to speak and to learn grammar in an structured way.
+After I understood a lot of what I read or listened to, I knew it was time to speak and to learn grammar in a structured way.

 My intermediate strategy:

 * I started speaking as much as possible using Tandem, Preply,
-* I started learning grammar in an structured way.
+* I started learning grammar in a structured way.

 I use [Preply](https://preply.com/) at least once a week, where I only focus on practicing my speaking skills.
 I go to a French meetup to practice in person[^1], and